 On January 6, 2021, Ted Cruz was one of several Republican senators who objected to the certification of the Electoral College results from the 2020 Presidential Election.
-The objection came amid the Capitol riot, where a mob of Trump supporters stormed the Capitol building in an attempt to overturn the election results.
+The objection was part of a broader effort to challenge the election outcome, which had declared Joe Biden the winner.
+The objection coincided with the Capitol riot, where a mob of Trump supporters stormed the Capitol building in an attempt to overturn the election results.
+Cruz's actions were met with widespread criticism and raised questions about his role in the events of that day.

 Discover commonly asked questions regarding Ted Cruz.
 If there are any questions we may have overlooked, please let us know.